Tangent categories of algebras over operads: Tangent categories and tangent bundles

-When $\M$ is a left proper combinatorial model category and $A\in \M$ is an object, the pointification of $\M_{/A}$ is given by the (combinatorial, left proper) model category $\M_{A//A}:=\left(\M_{/A}\right)_{\id_A/}$ of objects in $\M$ over-under $A$, endowed with its induced model structure.
-The stabilization of $\M_{/A}$ is then formed by taking the model category of spectrum objects in $\M_{A//A}$ as above. \begin{define} Let $\M$ be a left proper combinatorial model category.
-As in~\cite{part1}, we will denote the resulting stabilization of $\M_{/A}$ by
+When $\M$ is a left proper combinatorial model category and $A\in \M$ is an object, the pointification of $\M_{/A}$ is given by the (left proper combinatorial) model category $\M_{A//A}:=\left(\M_{/A}\right)_{\id_A/}$ of objects in $\M$ over-under $A$, endowed with its induced model structure.
+The stabilization of $\M_{/A}$ is then formed by taking the model category of spectrum objects in $\M_{A//A}$ as above. \begin{define} Let $\M$ be a combinatorial model category.
+As in~\cite{part1}, we will denote the resulting stabilization of $\M_{/A}$, when it exists (e.g., when $\M$ is left proper), by